 As I stated in my last post regarding my February update, I bought a Traveler’s Notebook to use as my new main Bullet Journal and Notebook system.
 There are two main reasons for doing so.

 For one, it’s a question of size and format.
 While I absolutely love my Dingbats Bullet Journal in regards to paper quality, design, and handling I find the width of 16 cm a bit too much – though this is a standard format for notebooks and suits most users just fine.
 I like notebooks that are a bit smaller, but since the Dingbats checked all my other boxes, I didn’t bother to look any further – until I found the Traveler’s Notebook on Instagram.

 The other reason I wanted to switch notebook systems has to do with how I use my bullet journal.
 I will go into detail further below.

 After fuzzing about it for several days and discussing the issue with Wonderguy, I gave in.
 Because of my low buy challenge, I didn’t want to act like spending 65 € on a notebook and inserts is totally fine.
 But in the end I decided it’s worth it and purchased a regular sized Traveler’s Notebook in black as well as three additional inserts.

 A new way to bullet journal

 I use three notebook inserts in my TN as well as the zipper pocket für everyday stuff like post-its, rubber bands, and other things I might find useful.
 Of those three notebooks, I use one as a bullet journal, one for everything related to Ph.D. and academic issues and one for anything blogging and (creative) writing and reading.
-This separation of noteworthy fields will make it easier to keep an overview of the different parts of my life I need to focus on.
+This separation of noteworthy fields makes it easier to keep an overview of the different parts of my life I need to focus on.
 Furthermore, if I fill up one of my notebook inserts quickly, I will only have to replace this single part of my planner and not the notebook as a whole.
-The other notebooks can stay where they are until I use those up as well.
+The other inserts can stay where they are until I use those up as well.

 Back to the roots …?